 Disappointed family members or dependants have up to 6 months to make a claim after the Grant of Representation has been issued while the deceased’s creditors can potentially make a claim against the Personal Representative for up to 12 years after the death.

 Co-operative Legal Services can take on all or part of the work involved.
-We offer three Probate services to suit your needs and your circumstances:
+We offer two Probate services to suit your needs and your circumstances:

 We will be happy to explain each of our Probate & Estate Administration services to you, and which service is best for your situation.